 Leonard Bernstein is the perfect example of the artistic tension often found in a place like Vienna, with its long and illustrious (and sometimes not-so-illustrious) history.

 As a giant of classical music, it’s no wonder he returned again and again to what is probably the capital city of that genre.
-Bernstein was credited, for example, with reintroducing Mahler’s works to Vienna and was generally much-loved by the Viennese.
+Bernstein was credited, for example, with reintroducing Mahler’s works to Vienna and enjoyed the love and affection of the Viennese.

 Bernstein first performed in Vienna as early as 1946 (at the Konzerthaus), which is quite astonishing when you consider that just a few months earlier, some of the people enjoying his performance might have happily sent him off to a concentration camp for being Jewish.

-The Bernstein exhibition explores this intriguing relationship, whose sometimes paradoxical nature perhaps reached its zenith in Bernstein’s work with the Vienna Philharmonic Orchestra (famously spared significant denazification immediately after WWII).
+The Bernstein exhibition explores this intriguing relationship, whose sometimes paradoxical nature perhaps reached its zenith in his work with the Vienna Philharmonic Orchestra (famously spared significant denazification immediately after WWII).
 They performed almost 200 concerts together, in Vienna and around the world.
 Music as the key to reconciliation?